 Copying files from a mapped drive to a local directory fails with error (Location is not available) if UAC is enabled

-This article provides a resolution to solve the Location is not available error that occurs when you try to copy files from a mapped drive.
+This article solves the Location is not available error when you try to copy files from a mapped drive.

 Original product version: Windows Server 2012 R2